Yoav666s/dnd-wiki/collections/_classes/rogue/master-of-mischief.md

 If you're specialized in the [Minor Phantasm](/spells/minor-phantasm) cantrip, you learn the **Milder Phantasm**.
 As your free interaction, you can spend a trickery point to cast Minor Phantasm on an enemy within 5 feet of you.
 It doesn't require your concentration, but it dispels at the start of your next turn and can't deal damage.

 ## Subtle Cues
 If you're specialized in the [Subterfuge](/spells/subterfuge/) cantrip, you learn **Subtle Cues**.
-As your interaction, you can spend a trickery point to cast Subterfuge at half range.
+As your interaction, you can spend a trickery point to cast Subterfuge at half range and may only distract one creature.

 # Artful Instincts
 Starting at 13th level, trickery and mischief slowly become an extension of your body.
 You learn to utilize your mischievous incantations in a repertoire of unique reactions.

 ## Deceitful Dodge
 If you're specialized in the [Deceitful Maneuver](/spells/deceitful-maneuver/) cantrip, you learn the **Deceitful Dodge**.
-When you're being attacked, you may spend a trickery point and use your reaction to cast Deceitful Maneuver in an attempt to dodge, stepping away and giving your enemy disadvantage on the attack roll.
+When you're the target of an attack, you may spend a trickery point and use your reaction to cast Deceitful Maneuver in an attempt to dodge, stepping away and giving your enemy disadvantage on the attack roll.

 You can only do so if your enemy relies on sight, there is an unoccupied area within 5 feet for you to step into, and you have enough remaining movement to do so.